neo4j-examples/appsec-asvs-bot/README.md

 Import it to your Aura instance or your local Neo4j server and use the connection URI and the credentials

-It has two scripts that can be run locally (or adapted and deployed in your environment)
+It has severa; scripts that can be run locally (or adapted and deployed in your environment)

 To run the bot:
 `> streamlit asvs_bot.py`

-If you want to recalculate the embeddings (with a different model or params), delete them and the index and recalculate using `calculate_embeddings.py` as an example

-If you want to import a fresh version of ASVS use code under `/parser`.
+If you want to import a fresh version of ASVS and recalculate the embeddings use code under `/parser`.

 For more details, see https://neo4j.com/developer-blog/asvs-security-graph-chatbot/